ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/css-modules.md

 ## Usage

-Now you can create a CSS file that ends in _.module.css_
+Now you can create a CSS file that ends in _.module.css_:

 ```css
 /* header.module.css */